carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/03-quarto-documents.md

 ### 3. Code Blocks:
 Code blocks appear highlighted in gray throughout the qmd document.
 They are surrounded by three tick marks on either side (\`\`\`) **in source mode** with the starting three tick marks followed by curly brackets `{}`with some other code inside.
-The tick marks indicate the start of a code section and the bits found between the curly brackets `{}`indicate how R should read and display the code (more on this in the Knitr syntax episodes).
-These are the sections you add R code such as summary statistics, analysis, tables and plots.
-If you’ve already written an R script you can copy and paste your code between the few lines of required formatting to embed & run whichever piece you want at that particular spot in the document.
+The tick marks indicate the start of a code section, and the bits found between the curly brackets `{}`indicate how R should read and display the code (more on this in the Knitr syntax episodes).
+These are the sections where you add R code, such as summary statistics, analysis, tables, and plots.
+If you’ve already written an R script, you can copy and paste your code between the few lines of required formatting to embed & run whichever piece you want at that particular spot in the document.

 > ## Tip: Bonus!
 You may code with many different languages in RStudio:
 > - R